bekk/bekk-christmas/post/react/hot-chocolate-react-leaflet-and-typescript.md

 Let's have a look at my list of favorite hot chocolate places, how to describe them as a TypeScript type and add them as markers on our map.
 These are all product names in Norwegian, with an English translation in parentheses.

-1. 🥇Varm belgisk sjokolade (Belgian Hot Chocolate) at Steam kaffebar
+1. 🥇Varm belgisk sjokolade (Belgian hot chocolate) at Steam kaffebar
-2. 🥈Varm sjokolade (Hot Chocolate) at Kaffebrenneriet
+2. 🥈Varm sjokolade (Hot chocolate) at Kaffebrenneriet
 3. 🥉Sjokolade på pinne (Hot chocolate on a stick) at Espresso House

 Both Kaffebrenneriet and Espresso House have multiple coffee shops in Oslo.
 I've added ones close to Steam kaffebar for convenience.
 Please note, given the current situation I haven't visited these shops recently.
 Some menus may have changed.